 students have been in the clinic.

 The classroom meetings will explore what is happening in Georgia, legal issues involving Olmstead, advocacy/litigation skills, and issues arising as students advocate for their clients.

-The course is a full academic year (two-semester) clinic worth three credit hours each semester.
+The course is currently being offered only one semester per year as noted in the course schedule.
+The clinic is offered for 4 credit hours per semester.
 It is pass/fail.
 Students must enroll in both the fall and spring semesters.
 Second- and third-year students may apply.

 - The Americans with Disabilities Act